dizza01/Blender-Plugin/README.md

 3. _Zero & Geolocate Model_
    - **Origin to Geometry**: Sets the origin to a point on the base of the model
-   - **Zero Model**: Moves the model to world zero (0, 0, 0)
+   - **Zero Model**: Moves the model to World Origin (0, 0, 0)
-   - **Geolocate**: After completing the above to operations, you can now enter your Eastings, Northings and AOD / Height coordinates into the X, Y, Z fields respectively to geolcate your model.
+   - **Geolocate**: After completing the above two operations, you can now enter your Eastings, Northings and AOD / Height coordinates into the X, Y, Z fields respectively to geolcate your model.

 4. _Appearance_
    - **Fix Shading Smudges**: Fixes smooth shading issues / dark smudges